jsilvela/morphological-image-processing/README.md

 from that I got an article published:

-*Breadth-First Search and Its Application to Image Processing Problems*, published IEEE TRANSACTIONS ON IMAGE PROCESSING, VOL. 10, NO. 8, AUGUST 2001.
+*Breadth-First Search and Its Application to Image Processing Problems*, published on IEEE Transactions on Image Processing, VOL. 10, NO. 8, August 2001.
 [link](https://silvela.org/jaime/BFSpaper.pdf)

 I have made no functionality change since then, nor have I tried to update